rocjs/roc-package-web-app-react/GUIDE.md

 }
 ```

 `custom.bodyClass` will then evaluate to `main` in the default template.
+This feature will likely be removed in the future.

 ### Take ownership of the template and re-define it